marinednadude/NOAA-PMEL-OME-Kelly-Metazoan-16S-PCR-Protocol-BeBOP-/NOAA-PMEL-OME-Kelly-Metazoan-16S-PCR-Protocol-BeBOP.md

 #### Negative Control

-Nuclease-free water is used as a no template control (NTC) when setting up each PCR plate.
+Nuclease-free water is used as a no-template control (NTC) when setting up each PCR plate.
 One well per plate is allotted to an NTC.
 NTCs should be run in addition to both field blanks and extraction blanks.

 ### Basic Troubleshooting Guide

-**Issue 1**: Streaking is observed for sample wells in the gel, but the positive control band appears normal.
+***Issue 1**: Streaking is observed for sample wells in the gel, but the positive control band appears normal.

 **Solution**: Dilute the sample DNA to a 1:10 dilution with nuclease-free water.
 If smearing is still observed using a 1:10 dilution, dilute the DNA samples further to a 1:100 dilution.
 If the samples do not amplify under these conditions, the sample is likely inhibited or has too little target DNA and thus is unlikely to yield valuable results.
 Alternative solutions include cleaning DNA extractions with a commercial cleanup kit.

 **Issue 2**: No bands were observed in the PCR, including the positive control.

 **Solution**: The PCR likely failed.
-Check reagents to confirm they were not mishandled or expired and rerun the PCR.
-If positive control fails again, the reagents or positive control are likely compromised.
+Check reagents to confirm they were not mishandled or expired, and rerun the PCR.
+If the positive control fails again, the reagents or the positive control are likely compromised.

-**Issue 3**: Band observed in no template control.
+**Issue 3**: Band observed in the no-template control.

-**Solution**: The PCR was likely contaminated.
+**Solution**: The PCR was likely contaminated - toss the plate.
 Sterilize lab space thoroughly and rerun with new aliquots of reagents.

+**Issue 4**: Band observed for either the field blank or the extraction blank.

+**Solution**: The product should be sent for sequencing to determine the severity of contamination.

+**Issue 5**: Low volume post-PCR

+**Solution**: If using strip-caps, ensure they are tightly fitting on wells.
+Any gap in the lid will allow for some volume to evaporate during the PCR process on the thermal cycler.
+If using PCR plate seals, spin down the plate after taking it off the thermal cycler to ensure all condensation is drawn back into the well.

+**Issue 6**: Weak Amplification

+**Solution**: If there are weak amplification bands on the gel, ensure the master mix and DNA are being fully mixed.
+You can also increase the concentration of primers or tweak the PCR process on the thermal cycler (increasing # of cycles of PCR or optimizing the annealing temperature).

 ## REFERENCES